What would you like to know about Thailand's visas and border crossings?

 Overstaying your allotted time in Thailand results in a 500-baht per day fine that caps out at 20,000 baht.
 If you overstay, you will be required to pay the fine at the immigration checkpoint upon exiting Thailand.
 Brief periods of overstay do not result in a travel ban to Thailand and are generally no big deal once you get to a border crossing or airport provided you have the cash to pay the fine.
-But if a Thai police officer discovers that you're on overstay (for instance at a road checkpoint), you will likely be detained and deported after paying the fine.
+But if a Thai police officer discovers that you're on overstay (for instance at a road checkpoint), you may be detained and deported after paying the fine.
 Overstaying for more than a few months now results in a long-term travel ban to Thailand.

 If you're looking to stay in Thailand long term, a recent crackdown on out/in border runs, multiple back-to-back tourist visas and overstays means that you'll probably want to sort out a Non-Immigrant visa.
-These come in several categories, including education, retirement, marriage, volunteer and media.
+These come in several categories, including business, education, retirement, marriage, volunteer and media.

 Generally you need to be backed by a Thai family member, company, school or other recognized organization, and/or be able to show proof of adequate funds, to receive a Non-Immigrant visa, which can often be extended for one year or more.
 Each visa type has its own unique requirements -- check the MFA link above and the sprawling expat site, Thai Visa, for more info.